pirica/adult-pay-sites/README.md

 Información en español más abajo ;)

-# Filesmonster Repo (English)
+# Spaniard1978 Repo (English)

 ## Important about this Addon.
-- You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount.
+- You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository or another addon from this repo, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount or other website services.
-- This addon can't be used by people under 18 year old due the content avaliable on it.
+- This addons can't be used by people under 18 year old due the content avaliable on it.

 Release notes:
-- Actually just for test propouses, interface functional but just play or download one free to use vídeo. (beta version)
+- Filesmonter addon: Actually just for test propouses, interface functional but just play or download one free to use vídeo. (beta version.
+Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)
-- Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)
+- Helix addon: under test developement

-# How to install Filesmonster Addon in Kodi:
+# How to install an Addon from this repo in Kodi:
-You can install Filesmonster addon using by 2 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
+You can install our addons using by 2 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
-- A MODE: install only Filesmonster Addon from a zip file
+- A MODE: install only the Addon from a zip file
-- B MODE: install filesmonster repository from a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
+- B MODE: install spaniard1978 repository from a zip file and then in kodi, from this repository, install Filesmonster and other addons. (using this way you will install diferent addons that could be included inside this repo int he futur)

-## MODE A: INSTALL ONLY FILESMONSTER ADDON FROM ZIP FILE
+## MODE A: INSTALL ONLY one ADDON FROM ZIP FILE

 0.- Download a zip file with the latest Filesmonster addon version.
-You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster/tree/master/plugin.video.filesmonster).
+You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster/tree/master/) and chosse the addon you want to download.
 Put it in a folder that you can browse from Kodi.

 1.- Go to system > settings > addons > install from zip file

 2.- Browse, find the folder where zip file is, and choose the zip file you have downloaded to install it

-3.- Now you can find Filesmonster addon under  video tab  in Kodi main menu
+3.- Now you can find the addon under  video tab  in Kodi main menu

 4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > video addons and show the context menu over filesmonster addon.
 Just hold "check for updates".

-## MODE B: INSTALL FILESMONSTER REPO FROM ZIP FILE AND THEN FILESMONSTER ADDON FROM KODI
+## MODE B: INSTALL SPANIARD1978 REPO FROM ZIP FILE AND THEN INSTALL THE ADDON FROM KODI

 ### Simple installation procedure.

 ### 1st - Install this repository in [Kodi*](https://kodi.tv/download/)
-1.- Download repository.kodi.filesmonster-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases) and save in a folder accesible from Kodi.
+1.- Download repository.kodi.spaniard1978-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases) and save in a folder accesible from Kodi.

 2.- In Kodi go to system > settings > addons > install from zip